MagicTelecom/mt_php_sdk/README.md

 }
 ```

-## 21. Delete a cart for a specific account by Id
+## 21. Delete a cart for an account by Id

 ```php
 try {